-Having low levels of vasopressin makes you pee a lot so you get very thirsty
+Having low levels of vasopressin makes you urinate a lot so you get very thirsty

 Central diabetes insipidus is usually caused by a brain problem, such as a tumor or injury, or brain surgery